Baz-devv/bazblog/content/posts/Clean-code.md

 This really hurt my pride a bit "being able to recognize clean code from dirty code doesn't mean we know how to write clean code".
 A programmer who writes clean code is an artist who can take a blank screen through a series of transformations until it is an elegant coded system.

+The author gave us a peak into what programming pioneers and experts think about clean code, here are a few that stuck with me:

+Bjarne Stroustrup:
+==I like my code to be elegant and efficient.
+The logic should be straightfoward to make it hard for bugs to hide, the dependencies minimal to ease maintenance, error-handling complete according to an articulated strategy, and perfomance close to optimal so as not to tempt people to make the code messy with unprincipled optimizations.
+Clean code does one thing well.==

+Grady Booch:
+==Clean code is simple and direct.
+Clean codenever obscures the designer's intent but rather is full of crisp abstractions and straightfoward lines of control.==

+But personally the best description of what clean code that always sticks with me is =="...Clean code always looks like it was written by someone who cares..."==